-The cargo ship moved at a leisurely pace, just as the note portended, crouched low and petty and muddy against the black-brown backdrop where the ocean met the earth.
-To lesser eyes it would scarce warrant any attention at all, but there was a reason as to why Tael-Muarsei was as reputed as he was, and that reason was not blind vengeance alone.
+The cargo ship moved at a leisurely pace, just as the note portended.
+It crouched low and petty and muddy against the golden brown backdrop of where the ocean met the earth.
+To lesser eyes it would scarce warrant any attention at all, but there was a reason as to why Tsaesci were quite so revered as hunters.

-The mist, although waning, revealed only murky depths, ill-fitting to bask in even the lowly light of a candle, let alone one as splendid as he.
+The mist, though waning, revealed only murky depths, ill-fitting to bask in even the lowly light of a candle, let alone one as splendid as he.

-With subdued frustration, the captain busied himself with the toying of his blade.
-Black and bronze, his latest treasure wore a sheath that wove a chaotic web of thin tendrils and looked to be carved from the very richest of dark wood.
+With a subdued snarl, the snake turned to busy himself with the further toying of his sheathed blade.
+Black and bronze, his treasure wore a sheath that wove a chaotic web of thin tendrils, perfect in their design were it not for the recent addition.

 Most would look upon the addition of the ugly, dirt-infected light blue gem to be unseemly in the face of a blade quite so magnificent as Tael-Muarsei’s.

 The Tsaesci would have found himself in agreement a few short months ago.

 However a few short months ago felt as if it existed many brighter worlds away, ones where the Potentate still lived, and the hunt for those responsible - this morally depraved “Tong” - was an unknown concept.

 His benefactors had known much about them, about as much as a scorned lover did for their wayward mate.

 That is what the translator had rattled before the poison took him completely.
 The captain discarded this moniker for the hunted, and he encouraged his crew to to openly declared them as nothing more than jewelry.